webgme/webgme/docs/introduction/scope.rst

 The tutorial will go through all steps needed to host your own deployment, create your own meta-model, implement interpreters and customize the visualization.
 In order to give you an idea of how all these things play a roll in a Design Studio, these steps will be illustrated by an example of a simple Analog Circuit domain.
-In short we will
+In short we will:

-* Create a meta-model suitable for modeling electrical circuits.
+* Create a meta-model suitable for modeling electrical circuits
-* Write an interpreter that generates `Modelica <https://modelica.org>`_ code.
+* Write an interpreter that generates `Modelica <https://modelica.org>`_ code
-* Extend our inte
+* Extend the interpreter to simulate the generated Modelica code using `OpenModelica <https://openmodelica.org>`_
+* Visualize the simulation results

 Target Audience